JvanKatwijk/swradio-8/README.md

 ![swradio-8](/swradio-rtlsdr-drm.png?raw=true)

+It is obvious that reception will improve if some form of filtering is applied to the input, e.g. a tuned loop.

 -------------------------------------------------------------------------
 Using a pmSDR device and a soundcard
 -------------------------------------------------------------------------

-I dusted off my old pmSDR, from the era that the data was entering the computer through the soundcard.
+I dusted off my old pmSDR, dating from the era that the data was entering the computer through the soundcard.
 Now, in that time I bought an HP Pavilion since - according to the specs - it could deliver samples with a rate of 192K, sufficient to do experiments with FM demodulation, which is